jazz-community/dng-type-system-management/README.md

 # dng-type-system-management

-Command line tool to support managing Doors Next Type Systems.
+Command line tool to support managing IBM Rational DOORS Next Generation Type Systems.

 Provides a conmmand **exportConfigurations** to export the streams/configurations for components of a project area as target into a source to target mapping CSV file.